ista-vamos/QuAK/README.md

 ```cpp
 Automaton* B = new Automaton(A, valueFunction);
 ```
-Here, the value function is needed because the weights of the transitions involving the new sink state depends on the value function. -->
+Here, the value function is needed because the weights of the transitions involving the new sink state depend on the value function. -->

 ### Non-emptiness Check
 To check the non-emptiness of $\mathcal{A}$ with respect to $v$, use the following: